msrishav-28/vibemates/README.md

-# Social Hobby App
+# Vibemates

-A React Native application built with Expo that connects people with shared hobbies and interests.
-Users can discover local communities, join hobby groups, and meet like-minded individuals.
+A React Native iOS application built with Expo that connects people with shared hobbies and interests.
+Users can discover local communities, join hobby groups, and meet like-minded individuals who share their vibe.

 ## Features